Reference Counted Class Objects

 Note: this is not an optimization.
 The compiler does not have the

-discretion to insert additional opAddRef
+discretion to insert additional opAddRef/opRelease calls.

 - A function that returns an RCO rvalue calls neither

-against that value.
+opAddRefnoropReleaseagainst that value.
 Example:

 Widget fun() {